teletobbii/map-synth-ba/README.md

 #### Info:
 Bachelor Thesis about creating Video Game Maps procedurally using Generative Adversarial Networks.

-Questions: tobias.christoph@student.uibk.ac.at
+Contact: tobias.christoph@student.uibk.ac.at

 For the creation of data `https://github.com/pecarprimoz/procedural-gen-dipl` was used to create height maps with according biomes.
 These maps were then analysed for traversability (`code/dataset/sketchify.py`) - which are the labels for the GAN and resemble the sketch a user can draw as an input.
+As base of the GAN Aladdin Persson's implementation `https://github.com/aladdinpersson/Machine-Learning-Collection/tree/master/ML/Pytorch/GANs/Pix2Pix` was used.

 Weights used on the generated maps can be downloaded [here](https://github.com/teletobbii/map-synth-ba/releases/tag/v0.1)

+The code to the finished project can be found here [map-synth-ba/code/](https://github.com/teletobbii/map-synth-ba/tree/main/code).
+The scripts for the creation of the dataset creation as well as the creation of a traversability-map are under [map-synth-ba/code/scripts/dataset_creation/](https://github.com/teletobbii/map-synth-ba/tree/main/code/scripts/dataset_creation).
+Scripts to post-process the generated output are found here [map-synth-ba/code/scripts/post/](https://github.com/teletobbii/map-synth-ba/tree/main/code/scripts/post).

+All files regarding the Pix2Pix GAN are under [map-synth-ba/code/gan/pix2pix](https://github.com/teletobbii/map-synth-ba/tree/main/code/gan/pix2pix).
+Training files must be placed in the [train](https://github.com/teletobbii/map-synth-ba/tree/main/code/gan/pix2pix/data/train) folder (a sample of 1000 training files can already be found there).
+Specific settings can be made in the [utils.py](https://github.com/teletobbii/map-synth-ba/tree/main/code/gan/pix2pix/utils.py) file.
+To start training, run the [train.py](https://github.com/teletobbii/map-synth-ba/tree/main/code/gan/pix2pix/train.py) file.

 Topic description:
 ### Topic 2 - Map (Room/Terrain) Synthesis for Low-Poly 3D Scenes